Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

-useful for those who would like to design their own PyTorch image classifier using AL. In particular, the classes "ExtendedImageFolder", "ActiveLearningEnvironment" and "LabelRetriever" can prove useful for relabelling datasets, keeping track of which images are labelled and interpreting new labels respectively.
+useful for those who would like to design their own PyTorch image classifier using AL. In particular, the classes "ExtendedImageFolder", "ActiveLearningEnvironment" and "LabelRetriever" can be used to relabel datasets, keep track of which images are labelled and interpret new labels respectively.
 Additionally, the source code of the "run_active_learning" function provides an example of how to train a model with active learning using checkpoints.